DATE: October 8-9, 2022

-Breakout I: Panel: Tips for Submitting to Magazines & Journals: This panel of editors will share their advice on how you can submit your work to literary magazines and journals to better your chances of getting published.
+Breakout I: Panel: Tips for Submitting to Magazines & Journals: Room 104: This panel of editors will share their advice on how you can submit your work to literary magazines and journals to better your chances of getting published.
 They can answer any questions you have regarding reading fees, themed issues, writing contests, and more.
-The session is geared to short story writers and essayists.

-Panelists: Trish Rodriguez (Philadelphia Stories), Katie Budris (Glassworks), more to be announced
+Panelists: Trish Rodriguez (Philadelphia Stories), Katie Budris (Glassworks), Nicole Markert (Rathalla Review), Bill Vargo (Paper Dragon)

 Presenter: Eric Smith (P.S.
 Literary)

-Breakout III: Panel: Publishing Path Pros & Cons: Traditional vs Hybrid vs Self Publishing: How do you decide which publishing journey is right for your book?
-This panel will review the publishing options, including a new option called “hybrid publishing,” which is not traditional publishing, it’s not self-publishing, but it’s a little bit of both and it may just be the answer to some of publishing’s biggest problems.
+Breakout III: Panel: Publishing Path Pros & Cons: Indie vs Hybrid vs Self Publishing: Room 108: How do you decide which publishing journey is right for your book?
+This panel will review the publishing options, including indie publishing, self-publishing, and a new option called “hybrid publishing.”

-Panelists: Autumn Konopka, KJ Grow, more to be announced
+Panelists: Autumn Konopka, KJ Grow, Amy Impellizzeri, Karen Pokras

 Moderator: Julia MacDonnell